 Invasive/Noxious Weed Information: In North America the genus Alternanthera is listed as a Noxious Weed by the State of Arkansas.
 Plants included here are invasive or noxious.

-In the Southwestern United States: Texas has 3 native species.
+In the Southwestern United States, Arizona has 3 species of Alternanthera, California has 1 species, Nevada has 0 species, New Mexico has 1 species, Texas has 7 species and Utah has 0 species.
 All data is approximate and subject to taxonomic changes.

 Comments: Khaki Weed is an introduced species from Central and South America.
 It is now widely established in Australia and Southern Africa.

 The specimens above were observed in a south Scottsdale public park growing in bare places and in Bermuda grass.
 At this time I do not believe this species is recognized as occurring in central Arizona and possibly in Arizona.
 In the states of record in which this species occurs, the USDA Plants Database does not include Arizona.
 However, the Flora of North America states that records indicate specimens of this species have been identified in the Herbarium at Arizona State University, Tempe, Arizona.
 If so, the specimens are possibly that of A. repens (=A. caracasana).

 Alternanthera pungens was long known as Alternative repens and is suspected to have poisoned pigs and cattle that consumed it.